brygit24/JavaScript-TESTBUILDER/README.md

 #### TESTBUILDER:

-#### Using JavaScript, Mocha and Chai to create and test 3,000 fictisious credit card combinations.
+#### Using JavaScript, Mocha and Chai to create and test 3,000 fictitious credit card combinations.